The most important question that you can ask is:

 24. If there was a video taping of the event, does it accurately depict your true state of sobriety at the time, or was it unfairly effected by perhaps traffic, poor lighting, noise, or lack of sound?

 If you answered yes to any of the above questions you owe it to yourself to have us review and analyze your case, explain your options and recommend a course of action.
+If you did answer yes any of these questions, your DUI charge could be dismissed.
 There will be no charge for the consultation.

 Can I Be Charged With DUI in Florida if the Car Was Parked?